F5Networks/f5-openstack-lbaasv2-driver/docs/troubleshooting.rst

         $ sudo service f5-oslbaasv2-agent status           \\ Ubuntu

-3. Make sure you can connect to the BIG-IP® and that the iControl® hostname, username, and password in the :ref:`agent configuration file` are correct.
+3. Make sure you can connect to the BIG-IP and that the iControl hostname, username, and password in the :ref:`agent configuration file` are correct.

 4. If you're using ``global_routed_mode``, comment out (#) the ``vtep`` lines (shown below) in the :ref:`agent configuration file`.